PrintSpool/PrintSpool/README.md

 ### Running the Dev Host + Web UI

-Disable any other copies of tegh and run `yarn start`
+Disable any other copies of teg and run `yarn start`

 This:
-* starts a hot reloading development server using your `~/.tegh/config.json`.
+* starts a hot reloading development server using your `~/.teg/config.json`.
-* compiles the tegh-web-ui and watches for changes.
-To preview the UI open `packages/tegh-web-ui/dist` in Beaker's Library.
+* compiles the teg-web-ui and watches for changes.
+To preview the UI open `packages/teg-web-ui/dist` in Beaker's Library.
 * echos an invite code to the command line if you haven't connected already.

 ### Running the test suite